RamanDyba/cv/README.md

 ## Personal details

 I am 30 years old.
-My first profession is a math teacher.
-So my main skill is the ability to learn.
+My first profession was a math teacher, so my main skill is the ability to learn which helps me a lot.

-Two years ago I decided to change it and became a front-end developer.
+Two years ago I decided to change my profession and became a front-end developer.
+I am very happy about this fact, because working as a developer I face difficult tasks solving which makes a positive contribution.

 **phone number:** (+375) 29 629 73 71